xorima/get-iplayer/README.md

 # get-iplayer

-A repository to build docker images which hold get-iplayer
+A Multi-Arch docker image which has [get_iplayer](https://github.com/get-iplayer/get_iplayer) built in.